Arau/bcome/documentation/usage.md

 - Execute a shell command on your local machine. e.g. local "command"

-> rsync
+> put
-- Rsync files.
-e.g. rsync 'localpath', 'remotepath'
+- Uploads files.
+Uses Rsync, and so copies recursively e.g. put 'localpath', 'remotepath'

+> get
+- Downloads files to local.
+Does so using Rsync, and so is recursive.
+- A 'downloads' directory will be created in your project directory, within which downloaded files are stored. e.g. get 'remotepath'

 > run
 - Execute a command.
 e.g. run 'command'

-> scp
+> sudo
-- SCP files.
-e.g. scp ['array','of', 'file', 'paths'], 'remote_path'
+- Enters 'sudo' mode, resulting in 'get' or 'put' commands being execute remotely using 'sudo'.
+This assumes that you have passwordless sudo setup on the remote host.

 > ssh
 - Initiate an SSH connection.